-Element Description Language Selection of the display language between German, English (default), Russian or Chinese Backlight The choice here is whether the backlight remains permanently on or if it should be switched off when no input via screen or rotary knob is made for 60 s.
-As soon as input is made, the backlight returns automatically.
-Furthermore, the backlight intensity can be adjusted here.
+Element Description Language Selection of the display language between German, English (default), Russian or Chinese Backlight The choice here is whether the backlight remains Always on or if it should be switched off when no input via screen or rotary knob is done for 60 s.
+As soon as there is the next input, the backlight returns automatically.
+Furthermore the brightness can be selected in 10 steps.
 HMI Lock See ",3.7 Control panel (HMI) lock" on page 63.
 Limits Lock See "3.8 Limits lock" on page 64 Key Sound Activates or deactivates sounds when touching a touch area in the display.
 It can usefully signal that the action has been accepted.
 Alarm Sound Activates or deactivates the additional acoustic signal of an alarm or user defined event which has been set to Action = ALARM .
 See also "3.6 Alarms and monitoring" on page 61.
+Status page Enables/disables two display related options for the main screen (status page): Show meter bar : in U/I/P mode, i. e. resistance mode not activated, a meter bar for 0-100% actual values of voltage, current and power is shown.
+Also see "3.4.8.
+The meter bars".
+Alternative status page : switches the main screen of the device with its actual and set values of voltage, current, power and - if activated - resistance to a simpler display with only voltage and current, plus status.
+See "3.4.7.
+Switching the main screen view".
+Default setting: both disabled